 Looking for something a little fancy?
 Check out Carmen’s Café (6305 Brookside Plaza), a quaint Italian bistro that has been a Brookside staple for years.

 Need an extraordinary gift or specialty item?
 You won’t have to look far to find exactly what you are looking for.
 Stuff (316 W. 63rd), a home, gift and fine art retailer offers an eclectic array of “stuff,” with works from over 60 artisans from around the world.

 World's Window (332 W. 63rd) an ethnic clothing and jewelry shop has items from Kansas City and all over the globe.
 Also try Latin American Imports (324 W. 63rd), a handcrafted retail store with Latin Flair.

 Brookside is known for its laid-back bar scene that is less trendy and more inviting than the Plaza.
 The Brooksider Bar & Grill (6330 Brookside Plaza), is most famous for being the Friday night starting and ending place.
 Get there early, the place is packed from Happy Hour til close.
 Also, try Charlie Hoopers Bar & Grill (12 W.63rd.), a Wednesday night favorite (who can beat their famed Import Night?), this Brookside establishment has great food and is a Kansas City legend.

 - Brookside Art Fair-- This nationally recognized Art Fair is proudly in its 21st year.
 It features over 185 local, national and international artists.
 Located between 63rd and Brookside between State Line and Main.
 It has over 80,000 plus in attendance.

 - Annual St. Patrick Warm-up Parade.
-Saturday before St. Pat's at 2:00 p.m.
-A little more tame and family friendly than its big city counterpart, the Warm Up Parade starts at 65th and Wornall and ends up at Brookside Boulevard.
+Saturday before St. Pat's.
+A little tamer and family-friendly than its big-city counterpart, the Warm Up Parade starts at 65th and Wornall and ends up at Brookside Boulevard.